csmith/dockerfiles/README.md

 * `Dockerfile` - the actual dockerfile the latest version should be built from
 * `Dockerfile.gotpl` - a template file for generating the Dockerfile

-* `update.go` - a tiny go application to grab the latest upstream version and render the template
+The template files using go's [text/template syntax](https://pkg.go.dev/text/template), with functions defined to retrieve the latest images, releases, packages, etc.

-My eventual plan is to have CI infrastructure to run the update checks periodically and commit the updated dockerfiles back to the repository, triggering a build and push of the image.
+To update all the Dockerfiles in the repo, run the `cmd` package (`go run ./cmd`).
+This will commit each Dockerfile individually and build and push any changed images by default; for local development you can pass `--commit=false` and `--build=false`.

 ## Images